stickaround/Netric_Backend/docs/Config.md

 The global.php file contains the default common values that get loaded in all environments.

-#### {$appEnv}.php
+#### {\$appEnv}.php

 If the second param is passed to ConfigLoader::fromFolder, it will load the array and merge it with global.php.

-If both files contain the same property name, values in {$appEnv}.php will override global.php.
+If both files contain the same property name, values in {\$appEnv}.php will override global.php.

 #### local.php

-Never check local.php into version control. \Netric\Config\ConfigLoader::fromFolder will load local.php (if it exists), allowing the developer to override the values in global.php and {$appEnv}.php
+Never check local.php into version control.
+Aereus\Config\ConfigLoader::fromFolder will load local.php (if it exists), allowing the developer to override the values in global.php and {\$appEnv}.php